At Bentons Jewellers, we’re committed to protecting and respecting your privacy.

 This Policy aims to give you information on how we collect and process data through your use of the website.
 It explains when and why we collect personal information about people how we use it, the conditions under which we may disclose it to others and how we keep it secure.

 We may change this Policy from time to time so please check this page occasionally to ensure that you’re happy with any changes.
 By using our website, you’re agreeing to be bound by this Policy.

 Bentons Jewellers is the Data Controller and responsible for your personal data.

 We have appointed Cassandra Robinson who is responsible for overseeing questions in relation to this privacy notice.
 Any questions regarding this Policy and our privacy practices should be sent by email to [email protected] or by writing to 2 Hamilton road, Cromer, Norfolk, NR27 9HL.
 Alternatively, you can telephone 01263 514585.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-Technical Data includes (IP) address, browser type and version, location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.
+Technical Data includes (IP) address, your login data, browser type and version, location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website].